mitchins/markdeck/BUILDING_BINARIES.md

 1. Go to Actions tab
 2. Select "Build and Release Binaries" workflow
 3. Click "Run workflow"
-4. Binaries will be available as artifacts (no release created)
+4. Linux binaries will be available as artifacts (macOS/Windows runners only run for tagged releases)

 ## Build Process Details